yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 I can imagine feeding a _wasmer_ module with its dependencies modules in, and compile it natively under one executable unit of code.
 Or maybe instead of having one compiled module, we could tell _wasmer_ when we build the **import object**, that we're interested not only in the predefined runtime vmcalls, but also in the functions that exist in other WebAssembly modules, serving as dependencies.
 In such a case we could look at programs as importing runtime dynamic vmcalls.

-This idea is analagous to having an operating system pre-compiled with built-ins (like system-calls) vs. dynamically loading kernel modules at runtime.
+This idea is analogous to having an operating system pre-compiled with built-ins (like system-calls) vs. dynamically loading kernel modules at runtime.

 ### SMESH